 - Star-Crossed Lovers: With Vanessa.
 Both he and Vanessa love each other dearly, but are constantly separated thanks to Fisk's actions jeopardizing his standing with the law.
 By the end of Season 3, Fisk is forced to sacrifice any chance of a happy life with Vanessa, as well as any chance of revenge on Matt, lest Matt go after Vanessa and incriminate her in Ray Nadeem's murder.
 In the end, Fisk begs for one last chance to say goodbye to his wife as Brett is taking him back into custody, but his crimes up to that point have robbed him of any sympathy the NYPD may have for him.
 His villainy robs him of even the chance to say goodbye.

-- Start of Darkness: "Shadows in the Glass" is an episode that shows us Fisk's childhood, with Fisk killing his horrible father in response to his acts of domestic abuse.
+- Start of Darkness: As a child, Fisk killed his father in response to his acts of domestic abuse.
 It certainly doesn't help the fact that his father is the main reason for what he is today: a ruthless mob boss with anger issues and internal conflicts.

 - Stout Strength: When he kills people himself, as opposed to having his henchmen do it, he prefers to use his own bare hands instead of a weapon, and very few people prove capable of escaping once he decides to do this.
 He doesn't have a bodybuilder's physique; indeed, he looks like a larger version of the pudgy boy he was.
 However, the second season shows him bench pressing roughly five hundred pounds.

-- Super Strength: While he falls short of what passes as superhuman by Marvel standards, Fisk is still far far stronger than the average human, being able to decapitate a man using a car door and lift Daredevil up above his head with ease, and his punches leave holes in a brick wall (though it caused him visible pain).
+- Super Strength: While he falls short of what passes as superhuman by Marvel standards, Fisk is still far far stronger than the average human, being able to decapitate a man using a car door, lift a grown man above his head with ease, and his punches leave holes in a brick wall (though it caused him visible pain).

 - Then Let Me Be Evil: When his empire crumbles and the city that hailed him as a philanthropist turns on him, he undergoes a Heel Realization and declares that he will not be held back by noble intentions any longer.
 "I am the ill intent."